yt-dlp/yt-dlp/README.md

                                      a list of available MSOs
     --ap-username USERNAME           Multiple-system operator account login
     --ap-password PASSWORD           Multiple-system operator account password.
-                                     If this option is left out, youtube-dlp will ask interactively
+                                     If this option is left out, yt-dlp will ask interactively
     --ap-list-mso                    List all supported multiple-system
                                      operators